 Holiday greetings, a candle lighting ceremony, and carolers are all part of the Festival of Lights that takes place in the courtyard of City Hall annually.
 In past years, the event has included musical performances by the Frederick Children’s Chorus and inspirational speeches by Rev. Dr. Barbara Kershner Daniel.
 The mayor makes an appearance and guests bring donations for the annual school supply drive at this festival, which in 2020 has been canceled.

-The cast of over two dozen actors, the two-story set, the ghosts of Christmas Past, Present, Future, and, of course, Tiny Tim will transport audiences to Victorian England as the penny-pinching Ebenezer Scrooge learns the error of his miserly ways and embraces the true spirit of Christmas.
-A longstanding tradition of the Carroll County Arts Center, this year the play will take the stage on two nights with one show on Friday, December 13 and a matinee and nighttime performance on Saturday, December 14.
+The cast of dozens, the two-story set, the ghosts of Christmas Past, Present, and Future, and, of course, Tiny Tim transport audiences to Victorian England in this annual presentation of "A Christmas Carol."
+A longstanding tradition of the Carroll County Arts Center, the play typically takes the stage over one weekend in mid-December; however, it's been canceled in 2020.

 The Frederick Children's Chorus performs an annual Messiah Sing-Along with a full professional orchestra and several soloists at the Weinberg Center for the Arts.
 This rendition of G.F.
 Handel's Christmas masterpiece is typically held on the day before Christmas Eve but has been canceled in 2020.